Evidence for spontaneous arrangement of two-way flow in water bridge via particle image velocimetry

-In conclusion, the dynamic structure of WB is rigorously proven by experiments to comprise of two-way flow.
-Although this spontaneous separation into multiple layers is not new to fluid dynamics, e.g., kuroshio \cite{kuroshio} due to different salinity and temperature, the spatial arrangement in WB is special at that it occurs in the millimeter scale.
-Again, unlike the example of liquid crystals\cite{CRY1,CRY2}, WB involves two milli-flows that go in totally opposite directions.
-Microscopically water molecules in the inner core are powered by H$^+$ ions that move under the high voltage, occupies a bigger space in WB, and flows from anode to cathode beakers.
-In contrast, OH$^-$ ions drive the flow in the outer layer flows towards the opposite direction.
-Note that our research did not rule out the possibility that H$_{3}$O$^{+}$\cite{H3O1,H3O2,H3O3} may exist in WB.
+Our research did not rule out the possibility that H$_{3}$O$^{+}$\cite{H3O1,H3O2,H3O3} may exist in WB.
 Researchers along this line of thought may want to focus on the inner flux.
 It will be interesting to test whether this structure of two-way flow and the imbalance between opposing fluxes also exist in other polar liquids, such as glycerin \cite{Glycerin1}.
 In the mean time, we suggest that a re-examination of data from x-ray diffraction and Raman spectroscopy by taking into account this complex and dynamic structure deduced by our research.
 Furthermore, it will be desirable to employ the technique of small-angle X-ray scattering \cite{smallangle1,smallangle2} on the outer layer of WB to explore possible difference in the electronic density.
-A potential application of this unique arrangement of two-way flow may be in the simulation of action potential of neurons that has so far relied on the equivalent circuits\cite{NEU1}.
+A potential application of this unique arrangement of two-way flow may be in the simulation of action potential of neurons that has so far relied on the equivalent circuits\cite{NEU1} and recent interest at studying liquid flow and control in miniaturised fluidic circuitry without solid walls\cite{nature}.

-We gratefully acknowledge useful discussions with Jow-Tsong Shy, Sun-Ting Tsai, Li-Min Wang, and Hung-Chieh Fan Chiang, and technical supports from Yi-Shun Chang, Chun-Liang Hsieh, Zhen-Man Tian, and Chin-Fa Hung.
-Finally, we thank MoST in Taiwan for financial support under grants 105-2112-M007-008-MY3 and 108-2112-M007-011-MY3.
+We benefit from useful discussions with Jow-Tsong Shy, Sun-Ting Tsai, Li-Min Wang, and Hung-Chieh Fan Chiang, and technical supports from Yi-Shun Chang, Chun-Liang Hsieh, Zhen-Man Tian, Yen-Wen Lu and Chin-Fa Hung.
+Financial support by MoST in Taiwan under grants 105-2112-M007-008-MY3 and 108-2112-M007-011-MY3 is also gratefully acknowledged.